profile-sh/docs/projects/workflow_security.md

 - PAT is used for remote access or to provide access to one or more repositories that may or may not be the caller-workflow-repo.
 - (PAT docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-## 3. GitHUb OpenID Connect for AWS
+## 3. GitHub OpenID Connect for AWS

 This is one of the methods to define access interface between AWS and GitHub.
 This is needed to provision resources on AWS.